openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

   return {
     pages: [
       {
-        // load (required): tells the app shell how to load the
+        // load (required): tells the app shell how to load the page content
-        //   frontend module content
         load: getAsyncLifecycle(() => import('./hello'), options),
         // route (required): a string, RegEx, function, or array of any of the
         //   above, which will be used to determine when to load the